ddandur/Twords/README.md

 It also lets you add your own stop words and query specific words or groups of words for their relative frequencies.

 Soon to be added: plug-in with Stanford NLP sentiment analyzer to return a sentiment score for each tweet.
+This allows sentiment tracking over an extended period of time for any Twitter search.